intel-lab-lkp/linux/Documentation/admin-guide/cgroup-v2.rst

 	partition or scheduling domain.
 The set of exclusive CPUs is determined by the value of its "cpuset.cpus.exclusive.effective".

-	When set to "isolated", the CPUs in that partition will be in an isolated state without any load balancing from the scheduler and excluded from the unbound workqueues.
+	When set to "isolated", the CPUs in that partition will be in an isolated state without any load balancing from the scheduler and excluded from the unbound workqueues as well as other OS noises.
 	Tasks placed in such a partition with multiple CPUs should be carefully distributed and bound to each of the individual CPUs for optimal performance.

+	As CPU hotplug, if supported, is used to improve the degree of CPU isolation close to the "nohz_full" kernel boot parameter.
+	In some architectures, like x86-64, the boot CPU (typically CPU
+	0) cannot be brought offline, so the boot CPU should not be used for forming isolated partitions.
+The "nohz_full" kernel boot parameter needs to be present to enable full dynticks support and RCU no-callback CPU mode for CPUs in isolated partitions even if the optional cpu list isn't provided.

+	Using CPU hotplug for creating or destroying an isolated partition can cause latency spike in applications running in other isolated partitions.
+A reserved list of CPUs can optionally be put in the "nohz_full" kernel boot parameter to alleviate this problem.
+When these reserved CPUs are used for isolated partitions, CPU hotplug won't need to be invoked and so there won't be latency spike in other isolated partitions.

 	A partition root ("root" or "isolated") can be in one of the two possible states - valid or invalid.
 An invalid partition